sklintyg/frontend/README.md

 - Start webcert in development: `yarn workspace @frontend/webcert start`

+Run the mockserver (will be used until integrated with Webcert appserver).
+It currently supports retrieving, validating, saving and signing.

+- Start mockserver in development: `yarn workspace @frontend/mockserver dev`

+To open a certificate use `http://localhost:<port>/certificate/<intygsid>` ex: `http://localhost:3000/certificate/bed26d3e-7112-4f08-98bf-01be40e26c80`.
+The mockserver will automatically create a certificate with passed id.

 ## Running storybook

 Storybook can be used to develop and test components within the common package.
 Storybook will hot-reload changes in common.